 To followers and participants of martial arts.
 Thailand and Muay Thai cultures are heavily intertwined.
 Muay Thai enthusiasts who go a little further and look into the history of the sport will discover a martial art that shares many similarities with Muay Thai while having many branching points that differ from the popular sport of modern Thailand.

-There’s a strong possibility that if you watch Muay Thai, you’ve at least heard of the name “Muay Boran”, which is used to refer to all of the antiquated unarmed fighting methods that the Thai people invented.
+There’s a strong possibility that if you watch Muay Thai, you’ve at least heard of the name “Muay Boran”, which is used to refer to all of the antiquated unarmed and fighting methods that the Thai people invented As well as a system of combat using a number of traditional Thai weapons.
 It refers to the methods used before they were refined and structured into the contemporary Muay Thai fighting sport.

 Other Southeast Asian martial arts such as Lethwei the national martial art of Myanmar share numerous similarities to Muay Boran particularly the roped hands and the ability to employ not only the elbows, knees, kicks, and punches of the Muay Thai fighter but headbutt strikes too